Monounsaturated fats can have a beneficial effect on your heart.

-For good health, the majority of the fats that you eat should be monounsaturated or polyunsaturated.
-Eat foods containing monounsaturated fats and/or polyunsaturated fats instead of foods that contain saturated fats and/or trans fats.
+For good health, consume foods that contain monounsaturated fats in place of those that contain saturated fats and/or trans fats.

 What are monounsaturated fats?

-From a chemical standpoint, monounsaturated fats are simply fat molecules that have one unsaturated carbon bond in the molecule, this is also called a double bond.
+Monounsaturated fats are fat molecules that have one unsaturated carbon bond in the molecule.
 Oils that contain monounsaturated fats are typically liquid at room temperature but start to turn solid when chilled.
-Olive oil is an example of a type of oil that contains monounsaturated fats.
+Olive oil is a type of oil that contains monounsaturated fats.

 How do monounsaturated fats affect my health?

-Monounsaturated fats can help reduce bad cholesterol levels in your blood which can lower your risk of heart disease and stroke.
+Monounsaturated fats can help reduce bad cholesterol levels in your blood, which can lower your risk of heart disease and stroke.
 They also provide nutrients to help develop and maintain your body’s cells.
-Oils rich in monounsaturated fats also contribute vitamin E to the diet, an antioxidant vitamin most Americans need more of.
+Oils rich in monounsaturated fats also provide vitamin E, an important antioxidant vitamin.

-Are monounsaturated fats better for me than saturated fats or trans fats?
+How are monounsaturated fats better than saturated fats or trans fats?

-Yes.
-While, all fats provide 9 calories per gram, monounsaturated fats and polyunsaturated fats can have a positive effect on your health, when eaten in moderation.
-The bad fats — saturated fats and trans fats — can negatively affect your health.
+All fats provide 9 calories per gram.
+However, monounsaturated fats can have a positive effect on your health, when eaten in moderation.
+The “bad” fats — saturated fats and trans fats — can negatively affect your health.

 Nontropical vegetable oils high in monounsaturated fats include: